-BENEFIT: Prompt implementation of will provisions, meticulous attention to details ed to fill what is presumably the mostly "honorary" post of executor or personal representative.
+BENEFIT: Prompt implementation of will provisions, meticulous attention to details

 Everyone who owns property needs a will.
 If a valid will is lacking, a probate estate must be distributed according to the unbending laws of intestacy-a distribution that may bear little relationship to actual family needs or desires.